Universal Hitchin moduli spaces: K ahler fibrations and coupled harmonic equations

 Let $(\XXX \to \JJJ,\widehat{\boldsymbol{\omega}}_{\mathbf{J}})$ be the K\"ahler fibration defined in Section \ref{ssec:potential}.
-In this section we undertake minimal couplings for the connection $\Gamma^{\mathbb{J}}$ constructed in Proposition \ref{p:existenceGamma}.
+In this section we apply the minimal-coupling construction to the connection $\Gamma^{\mathbb{J}}$ introduced in Proposition~\ref{p:existenceGamma}.
 We will see that the corresponding (pre)symplectic structures on $\XXX$ admit a Hamiltonian action by a suitable \emph{extended gauge group} $\widetilde{\KKK}$, naturally associated to a choice of symplectic structure $\omega$ on $\Sigma$.
-This will allow us, in Section \ref{Umoduli}, to construct pseudo-K\"ahler structures on the universal moduli space of solutions of the harmonicity equations \eqref{harmonicity} over Teichmuller space.
+This will allow us, in Section \ref{Umoduli}, to construct pseudo-K\"ahler structures on the universal moduli space of solutions of the harmonicity equations \eqref{harmonicity} over the Teichm\"uller space.

-We start by introducing the K\"ahler structure we shall consider, up to sign, in the base of of the fibration $\XXX \to \JJJ$.
+We start by introducing the K\"ahler structure that we will consider, up to sign, on the base of the fibration $\XXX \to \JJJ$.
 Following Donaldson \cite{Do2} and Fujiki~\cite{Fj}, we fix a symplectic (volume) form $\omega$ on $\Sigma$ compatible with the given orientation.
-The space $\JJJ$ of complex structures $J$ on $\Sigma$ compatible with the orientation (and hence with $\omega$) is an infinite dimensional K\"ahler manifold, with complex structure $\mathbb{J}_\JJJ \colon T_J\JJJ \to T_J\JJJ$ and K\"ahler form $\boldsymbol{\omega}_\JJJ$ given, respectively, by
+The space $\JJJ$ of complex structures $J$ on $\Sigma$ compatible with the orientation (and hence with $\omega$) is an infinite-dimensional K\"ahler manifold, with complex structure $\mathbb{J}_\JJJ \colon T_J\JJJ \to T_J\JJJ$ and K\"ahler form $\boldsymbol{\omega}_\JJJ$ given, respectively, by